olisikh/neotest-scala/README.md

         end

         if opts.framework == "specs2" then
-          -- framework value can be 'munit', 'utest', 'scalatest', 'specs2' end
+          -- framework value can be 'munit', 'utest', 'scalatest', 'specs2', 'zio-test' end

         if opts.project == "my-secret-project" then